kefaslungu/resourceMonitor/readme.md

 * NVDA+Shift+E: presents used RAM (pyysical memory) and average processor load.
 * NVDA+Shift+1: presents the average processor load and if multicore CPU's are present the load of each core.
 * NVDA+Shift+2/5: presents the used and total space for both physical and virtual RAM (NVDA+Shift+5 is an alternative to NVDA+Shift+2 when the latter keyboard combination cannot be performed).
-* NVDA+Shift+3: presents the used and total space of the fixed (built-in) and removable drives.
+* NVDA+Shift+3: presents the used and total space of the fixed (built-in), removable, and network drives.
 * NVDA+Shift+4: presents information on the wireless connection, network (SSID) name and strength, or no SSID if there is none available.
 * NVDA+Shift+6: presents  Windows version, CPU architecture, and exact build number (build.revision).
 * NVDA+Shift+7: presents the system's uptime.